Stackato-Apps/pet-clinic/README.md

 Deploying the Application to Stackato
 -------------------------

-To deploy to stackato:
+To deploy to Stackato 3, first build the application:

+    mvn clean package -Dmaven.test.skip=true

+Then, push it directly to Stackato:

     stackato push -n

 The application will download dependencies.
-Then it will be built and run.
+Then it will run.
 You can view the application at the 'Application Deployed URL'.

+To deploy to Stackato 2, you do not need to first build the application.
+It will be built during staging.

 Running the Application locally